-Question 3.31.
+Question 3.33.
 Can we give a concrete problem where augmenting the sum-of-squares SDP with additional linear constraints significantly improves performance of the algorithm?

-CSPs are highly local, so it makes sense that $SoS_d$ (which has complete local reasoning) could be an optimal semidefinite program.
+CSPs are highly local, so it makes sense that SoS_d (which has complete local reasoning) could be an optimal semidefinite program.
 However, in general, it seems that adding more global constraints could be helpful.
 Kothari, O'Donnell, and Schramm [KOS19] prove a negative result along these lines for CSPs augmented with a global cardinality constraint.

-The last open question points out a fundamental deficiency in existing SoS lower bounds.
-The lower bound don't formally apply if the polynomial system is tweaked slightly, for example by binary searching over one of the parameters.
+This open question points out a fundamental deficiency in existing SoS lower bounds, which is that the lower bound doesn't formally apply if the polynomial system is tweaked slightly, for example by binary searching over one of the parameters.